Why I Cant Focus At Work? How To Hack The Brain To Focus More?

 • Making poor decisions and being too clumsy.

-• It is difficult to let go of your work life because it seems impossible to complete tasks at the office.
+• It is difficult to let go of your work life because completing tasks at the office seems impossible.

-• You may find yourself dissociating or zoning out constantly even though you are not working.
+• You may find yourself dissociating or zoning out constantly despite not working.

 1. Sleep Deprivation